rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-The `deleteMessage` resolver is protected with an authorization resolver now.
-Only a message owner, thus a message creator, is allowed to delete a message.
-But what about if the user isn't authenticated in the first place?
-Therefore you can stack your protecting resolvers onto each other:
+The `deleteMessage` resolver is protected by an authorization resolver now.
+Only the message owner, i.e. the message creator, is allowed to delete a message.
+If the user isn't authenticated, you can stack your protecting resolvers onto each other:

 {{< highlight javascript "hl_lines=14" >}}
 import { combineResolvers } from 'graphql-resolvers';